joel-beck/readnext/README.md

 It is part of my master's thesis at the University of Göttingen supervised by [Corinna Breitinger](https://gipplab.org/team/corinna-breitinger/) and [Terry Ruas](https://gipplab.org/team/dr-terry-lima-ruas/).

 The project is under active development.
-Below you find a quick guide with installation instructions.
+Below you find the installation instructions and a brief overview of the package.
-For more detailed information, please refer to the [documentation](https://joel-beck.github.io/readnext/).
+Check out the [documentation](https://joel-beck.github.io/readnext/) for background information about the citation-based methods and language models that are used in this project as well as a comprehensive user guide.

 ## Setup

 ### Requirements

--   This project uses [pdm](https://pdm.fming.dev/) as a package and dependency manager.
+-   This project utilizes [pdm](https://pdm.fming.dev/) for package and dependency management.
     To install `pdm`, follow the [installation instructions](https://pdm.fming.dev/latest/#installation) on the pdm website.
 -   This project requires Python 3.10.
     Earlier versions of Python are not supported.
-    Higher versions will be supported in the future once the `torch` and `transformers` libraries are fully compatible with Python 3.11 and higher.
+    Future support for higher versions will be available once the `torch` and `transformers` libraries are fully compatible with Python 3.11 and beyond.

 ### Installation